jyy009/task-list-vite/README.md

 findOneAndDelete()
 ```

-to again ensure that the request paramater matches the ObjectID, which should always be a string.
+because it treats the request parameter as a string. to again ensure that the request paramater matches the ObjectID, which should always be a string.
-Having this check prevents malicious requests, e.g., if a user sent a query object to delete a document where the id is not equal to 'null', which is all the documents in the database.
-Therefore, all of the data in my database could be deleted.
+Having this check prevents malicious requests, e.g., if a user sent a query object to delete a document where the id is not equal to 'null', which is any document in the database.
+Therefore, eventually, all of the data in my database could be deleted.

 2. Identification and Authentication Failures

 The app does not require the user to log in to use it.
 This poses serious vulnerabilities, e.g.:

 - Anyone can access or modify the data